definability/pattern-recognition-server/README.rst

 - You should create your own application.
-- The application creates a WebSocket client and connects to the WebSocket server.
+- The application creates a WebSocket client and connects to the WebSocket server
+  Read `Awesome WebSockets`_ for more information.
 - The address to connect is ``wss://sprs.herokuapp.com/task-number/[session-id]``.
 - When you connect to the server,